mongodb/awscdk-resources-mongodbatlas/README.md

 ## Available Constructors
 MongoDB Atlas AWS CDK Resources provides L1, L2 and L3 CDK constructors.
 Please, have a look at [README.md](src/README.md#cdk-constructors) for a full lists of constructors and examples.
 ## Getting Started
 See the [cdk examples](examples/README.md) for how to setup prerequisites & get started with your first cluster, using our AWS CDK sample code.
+We also provide a quick guide on [How to Deploy MongoDB Atlas with AWS CDK in TypeScript](https://www.mongodb.com/developer/products/atlas/deploy-mongodb-atlas-aws-cdk-typescript/).

 ## Support, Bugs, Feature Requests
 Feature requests can be submitted at [feedback.mongodb.com](https://feedback.mongodb.com/forums/924145-atlas/category/392596-atlas-cloudformation-resources) - just select "Atlas CloudFormation Resources" as the category or vote for an already suggested feature.